 Appropriate Vaccine Usage

-Measures the percentage of long-term patients that received the flu and pneumonia vaccines.
+This indicates the percent of patients that received the flu and pneumonia vaccines.
+Higher vaccination rates should be standard at this point.

 Residents Maintain Autonomy

-This is the percent of residents who needed additional assistance with activities of daily living over time.
+This datapoint measures the percentage of long-term stay patients who needed increased assistance with activities of daily living over time.
+ADL's include activities such as moving around and taking a bath.

 Ability to Keep Residents Mobile

 Measures the number of times residents are hospitalized per 1,000 days of patient care.
-Staying out of the hospital is key to preserving the physical well-being of nursing home patients.
+Minimizing hospitalizations is important to the physical well-being of nursing home residents.

 Short-term Care: Rehospitalizations